From AR to Diffusion: Efficiently Adapting Large Language Models with Strictly Causal and Elastic Horizons

 Quick Take

-The FLUID framework adapts autoregressive models to diffusion paradigms, enabling seamless initialization from GPT-style checkpoints and reducing training costs significantly.
-By introducing Strictly Causal Alignment and Elastic Horizons, FLUID achieves state-of-the-art performance in text generation while maintaining efficiency.
+The FLUID framework adapts autoregressive models to diffusion paradigms, enabling seamless initialization from GPT-style checkpoints and significantly reducing training costs.
+By employing Strictly Causal Alignment and Elastic Horizons, FLUID achieves state-of-the-art performance while reconciling traditional AR foundations with efficient parallel text generation.

 Key Points

-- FLUID allows autoregressive models to adapt to diffusion without extensive pre-training.
+- FLUID enables efficient adaptation of autoregressive models to diffusion frameworks.

-- Introduces Strictly Causal Alignment for seamless initialization from GPT checkpoints.
+- Strictly Causal Alignment allows initialization from existing GPT-style checkpoints.

 - Elastic Horizons dynamically adjusts denoising strides based on local information density.